Olegna09/SOAR-EDR-Poject/README.md

 We can test our rule by scrolling down and in the target event and pasting the event that we get from the lazagne.
 You can go back to sensors list -> navigate to the sensor -> and click timeline to get the event and paste it in the target rule.

 Ref 3.12

 ![3 12](https://github.com/user-attachments/assets/0ba93402-bcbd-47f3-a74e-fef29dd5330e)

+I'm Kinda stuck testing the scripts because it say's it doesn't match.
+What I just did is to test it in the host machine by running the lazagne.exe and see if there are detection triggered in LimaCharlie.